How to Reduce Acid Reflux and Prevent Heartburn

 • Green, leafy vegetables

-In addition to reflux-relieving foods, both milk and papaya tea can help quell heartburn symptoms.
+In addition to these foods, also, intake of milk and papaya tea helps quell heartburn symptoms.

 man talking to doctor about GERD symptoms